 Apache HTTP server is the most popular web server in the world.
-It is a free, open-source, and cross-platform HTTP server providing powerful features that can be extended by a wide variety of modules.
+It is a free, open-source, and cross-platform HTTP server providing powerful features that can be extended with a wide variety of modules.

 If you are a developer or system administrator, chances are that you’re dealing with Apache regularly.

-In this guide, we will go over the most important and frequently used Apache commands, including starting, stopping, and restarting Apache.
+This guide will review the most important and frequently used Apache commands, including starting, stopping, and restarting Apache.

 Before You Begin

 In Ubuntu and Debian, the Apache service is named

-apache2, while in Red Hat based system such as CentOS, the name of the Apache service is
+apache2, while in Red-Hat based systems such as CentOS, the name of the Apache service is

 If you are running CentOS, just replace